m076em/Projects/README.md

 - Build, train and validate the CNN using the tensorflow Python library on the augmneted dataset.
 - Test the trained CNN on the testing dataset.
 - Upload the CNN weights to Kaggle to be deployed and tested on a kaggle dataset
+## ECE4076 Labs - Computer Vision applications
+The labs go through many computer vision applications, you can find detailed descriptions of what each lab is about in the .pdf files in each lab folder
+## ECE4179 Labs - Neural Networks
+The labs go through various applications of Neural Networks, and dives deep into the concepts from which Neural Networks originate.
+Similar to ECE4076 Labs, all the lab descriptions can be found in the individual folders.
+## ECE4179 Assignment - Many Neural Networks applications and concepts
+- Designing a Denoising Auto-encoder (DAE) to remove noise from images of faces
+- Perfrom image classification on a GTSRB (German Traffic Sign Recognition Benchmark) dataset
+- Perform occlusion sensitivity analysis on a trained CNN model, to determine which parts of images contribute to the classification decision the most - This one is very interesting
+- Training a Neural Network with a new dataset and Transfer Learning